-∙ Participated in the project to upgrade java framework in Yuanta’s middleware system.
+Participated in the project to upgrade java framework in Yuanta’s middleware system.

-∙ Decomposed the java framework and drew a functional processing flow diagram and detailed description documents using MS Office.
+Decomposed the java framework and drew a functional processing flow diagram and detailed description documents using MS Office.

-∙ Upgraded java to ver.
-8 using eclipse; tested the java framework and fixed errors during the test.
+Upgraded java to ver.
+8 using Eclipse; tested the java framework and fixed errors during the test.

-∙ Achieved 75% decrease in the compilation time by developing options to compile only edited or added sources and commit them to the SCM (Software Configuration Management) system.
+Achieved 75% decrease in the compilation time by developing options to compile only edited or added sources and commit them to the SCM (Software Configuration Management) system.

 EDUCATION